 F.P.
 Journe, one of the most refined and innovating Swiss manufactures, has recently presented its new F.P.
 Journe Octa UTC Automatic watch that allows you to set secondary time by simply choosing one of 24 geographical zones.

-You can also choose your new timepiece either in very compact 38 mm or in more modern 40 millimeter size, which basically increases the number of possible combinations to four: not so bad for such a unique time measuring accessory from a brand that is to the world of luxury watches as Bugatti is to the world of premium sports cars.
+The new watch is now available both in platinum or 18-carat rose gold, but the choice is not only limited to a precious alloy that will house a hand-crafted movement: You can also choose your new timepiece either in very compact 38 mm or in more modern 40 millimeter size, which basically increases the number of possible combinations to four: not so bad for such a unique time measuring accessory from a brand that is to the world of luxury watches as Bugatti is to the world of premium sports cars.

 As usual for the Swiss watchmaking brand, the case features a relatively thin profile, which is emphasized with smooth lines of the bezel and two pairs of elegantly curved lugs.
 Their signature pinion-shaped winding/setting crown is also here.
 I still find it not really ergonomic, but your experience will probably depend on the shape of your finger tips and length of your nails.

 The shape of lugs, by the way, will probably make it more difficult to find a replacement bracelet in case you will feel the need to change something in a couple of years, but if your idea of a dressy timekeeper with a sporty character includes a leather strap, finding a spare one from a third-party manufacturer will be no problem.